Roger Boas: Biography

 After running unsuccessfully for Congress in 1972 against the Republican incumbent William S. Mailliard, Boas became Chief Administrative Officer of San Francisco under mayors George Moscone and Dianne Feinstein from 1977 to 1986.
 Boas' duties included overseeing a workforce of 2,500 in departments and special projects with combined operating budgets of about $200 million and capital budgets of about $1.8 million.
 His responsibilities included overseeing San Francisco's sewer system and garbage collection, and one of his biggest accomplishments was in 1980 with the Solid Waste Program, a long-term program for managing the city's solid waste.
 This included "reducing waste at the source, separating waste for reuse, continuing mass collection, processing and converting waste to energy, and finding a landfill site for sanitary disposal of wastes that could be converted or recycled".
 He also oversaw the development of convention facilities, including the Yerba Buena Center for the Arts and the long-delayed $128.3 million Moscone Center, built in 1981.
 The action by the Board of Supervisors in approving the construction of the busiest convention center in the country was "a triumph for San Francisco" and one of Boas' greatest achievements.

 His political achievements also include leading the South of Market revitalization and spearheading the BART link to San Francisco International Airport.
-In the 1980s, he produced a report discussing infrastructure, in which he correctly predicted that "unless the aging under surface infrastructure is dealt with properly, such street problems would reoccur at an ever-increasing rate".
+In the 1980s, he produced a report discussing infrastructure, in which he correctly predicted that "unless the aging undersurface infrastructure is dealt with properly, such street problems would reoccur at an ever-increasing rate".

-In 1987, Boas ran to succeed Feinstein as mayo but was defeated by Art Agnos.
+In 1987, Boas ran to succeed Feinstein as mayor but was defeated by Art Agnos.
 His campaign posters still "dotted the city" the following year when, during a police sting operation that broke up a widespread teenage prostitution ring, Boas' face was recognized by one of the prostitutes as "a man who had been soliciting the ring for three years".

 Rape conviction

-Boas pleaded guilty on October 22, 1988, to seven counts of statutory rape involving teenage girls, with twelve more counts dismissed in exchange for his guilty plea.
-On November 19, 1988, he was fined $100,000, and sentenced to six months of community service.
+On October 22, 1988, Boas pleaded guilty to seven counts of statutory rape involving teenage girls, and twelve more counts were dismissed in exchange for his guilty plea.
+On November 19, 1988, he was fined $100,000 and sentenced to six months of community service.

 1980s to death

-Boas was a long time member of the Concordia Club in San Francisco.
+Boas was a longtime member of the Concordia Club in San Francisco.